In the past few years, dog parks have become incredibly popular, but there are some things you should know before using a public dog park.

 A dog park is a high energy place and is often a high arousal area, creating big emotions for dogs.
 Not all guardians will be fluent in how to read dog body language, nor will every guardian be closely supervising their dog.
 They may be distracted by their phone, their friend, or another dog that they find too cute to resist paying attention to.
 In short, you can’t rely on the other dog’s guardian to be watching their dogs behaviour and stop anything that may cause an argument between dogs.

-Interestingly, most professional dog trainers will advise against using dog parks as many people use dog parks to blow of their unsocialized, untrained, sometimes even aggressive dogs, and do not closely supervise them.
+Interestingly, most professional dog trainers will advise against using dog parks as many people use dog parks to exercise their unsocialized, untrained, sometimes even aggressive dogs, and do not closely supervise them.

 I typically avoid the dog park anyway, due to the fact that you never know what kind of dogs/people show up, and one bad encounter could cause intense fear and reactivity.